martinkoster/actionfx/actionfx-app-sample/README.md

 This module contains the following demo applications:

 - [A Simple Book Store](#a-simple-book-store): A FXML-based demo showing most of the annotations available in ActionFX.
   The application has a main class for getting started via ActionFX's core bean container and a main class for getting starting with Spring Boot.
 - [Datacontainer Demo](#data-container-demo): A statically-coded view demo showing data container configurations for `TableView`, `TreeTableView`, `TreeView`, `ListView`, `ChoiceBox` and `ComboBox`.
 - [Texteditor Demo](#texteditor-demo): A simple text editor demonstrating how to use menus, open-, save- and other dialogs with ActionFX.
+- [Validation Demo](#validation-demo): A simple form holding control-based validations.

 If you are interested in how ActionFX supports form-binding, you can directly jump into the [CheckoutController](#checkoutcontroller) implementation of the Book Store sample application.